Mark Sinclair

 Research Focus

-I have degrees in philosophy from The University of Warwick, Sorbonne University, and the Manchester Metropolitan University.
-Prior to arriving at QUB, I was Reader in Philosophy at The University of Roehampton and, before that, Senior Lecturer in Philosophy at the Manchester Metropolitan University.
-In 2019 I was a Fellow at the Collegium de Lyon (a EURIAS institute of advanced studies), and I'm currently a Visiting Professor at the Institut Catholique de Toulouse.
+Before coming to Queen's, I was a Reader in Philosophy at the University of Roehampton, London, and a Senior Lecturer at Manchester Metropolitan University.
+In 2019-20 I was a fellow at the Collegium de Lyon (a EURIAS Institute of Advanced Studies), and in 2022-23 I was a Visiting Professor at the Institut Catholique de Toulouse.
+I'm an Elected Member of the Executive Committee of the Mind Association.

-In 2019, I published Being Inclined:Felix Ravaisson's Philosophy of Habit (Oxford University Press.
-Reviews: NDPRJHP, EJP, Revue PhilosophiqueReligion and Theology).
-I've also recently published the Bergson in the Routledge Philosophers series (Reviews: MindPhilosophyPQBJSPReview of MetaphysicsThe European LegacyJHPSAB), and I appeared on BBC Radio 4's In our Time concerning Bergson.
+My published monographs include Being Inclined:Felix Ravaisson's Philosophy of Habit (Oxford University Press, 2019.
+Reviews: NDPRJHP, EJP, Revue PhilosophiqueReligion and Theology), and the Bergson in the Routledge Philosophers series (2020.
+Reviews: MindPhilosophyPQBJSPReview of MetaphysicsThe European LegacyJHPSAB).
+I have appeared on BBC Radio 4's In our Time concerning Bergson.
+The Oxford Handook of Modern French Philosophy, which I co-edited, is in press, and my edition of Ravaisson's French Philosophy in the Nineteenth Century (Oxford UP) appeared earlier this year.

 Teaching

-I currently convene the second-year undergraduate Philosophy of Science module, and in the next academic year, I'll convene a third-year module on Aesthetics and the Philosophy of Art, and a MA module on Philosophies of Habit and Addiction.
+I currently convene the second-year undergraduate Philosophy of Science module, the third-year module on Aesthetics and the Philosophy of Art, and the MA module on Philosophies of Habit and Addiction.

 Fingerprint